GoPro Hero8 Black review: The best gets better

 More than an action camera

-Some of the more intriguing new capabilities of the Hero8 Black aren’t in the camera itself, but in the upcoming Mods.
+Some of the more intriguing new capabilities of the Hero8 Black aren’t in the camera itself, but in the Mods.
 GoPro has announced three so far — the Media Mod, Display Mod, and Light Mod, all which look to appease the needs of GoPro’s less action-sports-focused creators (like vloggers).

 The Media Mod’s key feature is a built-in shotgun microphone, but it also has a 3.5mm jack for connecting your own microphones, as well as two cold shoes for attaching accessories.
 HDMI and USB-C ports offer video and data out options.